 What Category of Hotel Is Included in the Trip Package?

-What Kind of Accommodation Can We Expect on the EBC Trip?
+What Kind of Accommodation Can I Expect on the Everest Base Camp Trek?

-We strive to provide the best possible accommodations during your Everest Base Camp trek, allowing you to rest and recharge for the next day's adventures while immersing yourself in the beauty of the Himalayas.
+We strive to provide the best available accommodations throughout the trek, allowing you to rest, recover, and prepare for the next day's adventure while surrounded by some of the world's most spectacular mountain scenery.

 Is Food Included in the Everest Base Camp Trek Package?